-Join us for this series of delightful, insightful, and informative presentations that will take you deeper into the world of musical theater.
-Led by The 5th's Artistic and Music Associate and resident musical theater guru, Albert Evans, the Show Talk topics are as wide-ranging as the musicals themselves.
+Show Talks are always FREE and open to the public!
+Led by The 5th's Artistic and Music Associate, Albert Evans, the Show Talk topics are as wide-ranging as the musicals themselves.

 Albert Evans -- 5th Avenue Artistic and Music Associate

 Albert s a composer (Off-Broadway hits Pageant and Nite Club Confidential, The 5th Avenue’s Yankee Doodle Dandy), lyricist (New York City Opera’s Merry Widow), as well as dramaturg, vocal coach and music director at The 5th Avenue Theatre.
 His recent musical, Rosie the Riveter, written with playwright Stephanie Timm for The 5th Theatre’s Adventure Musical Theater Touring Company, was recently on the road, entertaining and educating grade school and middle school students throughout the northwest.
 Join Albert at Tuesday and Wednesday evening Show Talks throughout the 2014-2015 main stage season.